PrimeTimeTran/next-blog/data/blog/databases/sql/lag.md

 | NKE    | 2025-07-01   | 2025-06-30 |
 | NKE    | 2025-07-02   | 2025-07-01 |

+## Example 2:

+How could we use this technique in calculating [open fractional options](/blog/finance/options/open-frac)?

 # Conclusion

-Although this example may not seem useful this technique can become powerful when we use it for values which take heavy processing power or time which we want to optimize.
+This technique is powerful used for values which involve heavy processing.